Genetic representation: Distinction between search space and problem space

-Analogous to biology, evolutionary algorithms (EA) distinguish between problem space (corresponds to phenotype) and search space (corresponds to genotype).
+Analogous to biology, EAs distinguish between problem space (corresponds to phenotype) and search space (corresponds to genotype).
 The problem space contains concrete solutions to the problem being addressed, while the search space contains the encoded solutions.
 The mapping from search space to problem space is called genotype-phenotype mapping.
 The genetic operators are applied to elements of the search space, and for evaluation, elements of the search space are mapped to elements of the problem space via genotype-phenotype mapping.

 Relationships between search space and problem space

 The importance of an appropriate choice of search space for the success of an EA application was recognized early on.
 The following requirements can be placed on a suitable search space and thus on a suitable genotype-phenotype mapping:

 Completeness

 All possible admissible solutions must be contained in the search space.

 Redundancy

 When more possible genotypes exist than phenotypes, the genetic representation of the EA is called redundant.
 In nature, this is termed a degenerate genetic code.
 In the case of a redundant representation, neutral mutations are possible.
 These are mutations that change the genotype but do not affect the phenotype.
 Thus, depending on the use of the genetic operators, there may be phenotypically unchanged offspring, which can lead to unnecessary fitness determinations, among other things.
 Since the evaluation in real-world applications usually accounts for the lion's share of the computation time, it can slow down the optimization process.
 In addition, this can cause the population to have higher genotypic diversity than phenotypic diversity, which can also hinder evolutionary progress.

 In biology, the Neutral Theory of Molecular Evolution states that this effect plays a dominant role in natural evolution.
 This has motivated researchers in the EA community to examine whether neutral mutations can improve EA functioning by giving populations that have converged to a local optimum a way to escape that local optimum through genetic drift.
 This is discussed controversially and there are no conclusive results on neutrality in EAs.
 On the other hand, there are other proven measures to handle premature convergence.